pawelc/docs/toread_prob_nn.md

 2019 - Residual Flows for Invertible Generative Modeling 2019 - Augmented Neural ODEs
 2019 - Tails of Lipschitz Triangular Flows
-2020 - How to train your neural ODE
+2019 - Generative adversarial networks: A survey and taxonomy 2020 - How to train your neural ODE
 2020 - MaskAAE: Latent space optimization for Adversarial Auto-Encoders 2020 - Pairwise Supervised Hashing with Bernoulli Variational Auto-Encoder and Self-Control Gradient Estimator